thien/fakenews/report.md

 # Conclusion

+Naive Bayes is a very strong generative classifier that requires very little data for it to work effectively, and the same can be said for LSTMs (or RNNs in general) as a discriminative model.
+They are however, very different methods of solving the same task.
+This disparity is represented through the inherent tradeoffs between the two.
+Naive-Bayes runs in a fraction of the time compared to Recurrent Neural Networks, and from our training data the immediate run shows naive bayes performing better overall on one epoch compared to our deep learning models.

+RNN's are naturally sequential, and for words that do not exist in the training data, we can see the distruption in performance, as shown in our results.

+I would argue that the dataset is not large enough to justify the use of a RNN.

+One could further the performance of both classifiers by either feeding the test data into the training dataset, and, in the case for RNNs, we could increase the epochs (the runtime over the dataset).

 <!--
 Describe your conclusion of the use of the two approaches and discuss which approach you think is fit for purpose.
 Be creative in presenting the results in a clear and understandable format.
 Write a maximum of 2000 words.
-Figures and tables are excluded from the word count.(20 Marks) -->
+Figures and tables are excluded from the word count.(20 Marks)
+-->